jcarr98/secure-exchange/README.md

 database --> AES(data)

 # Future Plans
-Currently, I am using PyCrypto to encrypt/decrypt the data, however I'm hoping someday to write my own RSA/AES algorithm to get a better understanding of how they work.
+Currently, I am using pyca/cryptography to encrypt/decrypt the data, however I'm hoping someday to write my own RSA/AES algorithm to get a better understanding of how they work.
 Also for now it is only a command-line program, but maybe someday in the future I'll create a GUI for it.